Near zero-field microwave-free magnetometry with ensembles of nitrogen-vacancy centers in diamond: Experimental setup

 \section{Experimental setup}

-To study the cross-relaxation features, we use a home-built wide-field fluorescence microscope (Fig.\,\ref{schematic}), where a laser (Toptica iBeam smart) with the output wavelength of 515\,nm is employed.
+\setstcolor{red} To study the cross-relaxation features, we use a home-built wide-field fluorescence microscope (Fig.\,\ref{schematic}), where a laser (Toptica iBeam smart) with the output wavelength of 515\,nm is employed.
 The diamond is mounted on a rotational mount, and the laser beam is reflected via a dichroic mirror.
 The beam is then focused into the diamond using a microscope objective (Olympus PLN Plan Achromat 10x Microscope Objective, 0.25\,NA, 10.6\,mm WD).
 The NV-center fluorescence is collected using the same objective, passing the dichroic mirror and a long-pass filter to remove the green reflection of the laser light from diamond.
-The fluorescence is collected by utilizing lenses of various focal lengths and detected with a photo-diode (APD120A/M - Si Avalanche Photodetector, 400 - 1000 nm).
-Electromagnetic coils are used to apply magnetic field in three different directions.
+The fluorescence is detected with a photo-diode (APD120A/M - Si Avalanche Photodetector, 400 - 1000 nm).
+Electromagnetic coils are used to apply a magnetic field in three different directions.